iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/8sem/engineering_professional_practice.md

-# Syllabus

-**ENGINEERING PROFESSIONAL PRACTICE**

-**Course Objective**:
-To familiarize the students with their roles in the society, ethical and legal environment in which engineering is practiced, contract administration, regulatory environment and contemporary issues in Engineering.
 1. **History of Engineering Practices** [**3 hours\]**
 2. **Profession and Ethics \[6** **hours\]**
 3. **Professional Practices in Nepal \[3** **hours\]**